GoIceTravel

 Capital Region · Iceland

-Reykjanesviti is Iceland's oldest lighthouse, perched on the dramatic Reykjanestá cliffs at the very southwestern tip of Iceland, surrounded by steaming geothermal vents and lava fields.
+Reykjanesviti is Iceland’s oldest lighthouse, located on the dramatic southwestern tip of the Reykjanes Peninsula near geothermal areas and volcanic coastline.

-Reykjanesviti is Iceland's oldest lighthouse, perched on the dramatic Reykjanestá cliffs at the very southwestern tip of Iceland, surrounded by steaming geothermal vents and lava fields.
+Reykjanesviti is Iceland’s oldest lighthouse, located on the dramatic southwestern tip of the Reykjanes Peninsula near geothermal areas and volcanic coastline.

 History & Background